What is gender equality in the workplace?

 It’s also a good idea to think carefully about the language you use in your job postings.
 For example, certain words like “assertive” and “dominant” may attract more men than women.

 If you have a hiring panel, make sure that it’s gender diverse.
-Make sure that you also have fair compensation practices and use employee exit interviews to get honest feedback from employees about their perception of gender equality in the workplace.
+Ensure that you also have fair compensation practices and use employee exit interviews to get honest feedback from employees about their perception of gender equality in the workplace.

 2. Review equal pay laws